 I feel if the wheelchair providers were a bit more familiar with the English language and especially were able to read the airline tickets we might not have this example of frustration.

-Review about: Alaska Airlines Customer Care.
+Product or Service Mentioned: Alaska Airlines Customer Care.

 Reason of review: Poor customer service.

 I didn't like: Customer and gate service.